Foot Pain and Problems

 With 26 bones in a single foot, almost any of them can be broken.
 Many breaks or fractures don't need surgery, or even a cast.
 They will heal on their own with some support.
 When a foot is fractured, the site of the fracture usually is painful and swollen.
 The site of the fracture will determine the course of treatment, if needed, including:

 Ankle joint fractures.
-These fractures may be serious and require medical care right away.
-Ankle fractures usually require a cast.
-Some require surgery if the bones are too separated or misaligned.
+These fractures may be serious and need medical care right away.
+Ankle fractures usually need a cast, splint, or boot.
+Some need surgery if the bones are too separated or misaligned.

 Sesamoid bone fractures.
 The sesamoid bones are 2 small, round bones at the end of the metatarsal bone of the big toe.
 Usually, padded soles can help relieve pain.
 But sometimes the sesamoid bone may have to be surgically removed.

 Toe fractures.
 Fractures of the toes often can heal with or without a supportive hard shoe.

 What is foot pain?

 Foot pain can get in the way of an active lifestyle.
 Foot pain can have many sources, from fractures and sprains to nerve damage.
 Listed below are 3 common areas of pain in the foot and their causes: